 Doris Day and CinemaScope never had it so good!

 Did You Know?

-This is the first musical to be filmed in CinemaScope.
+This was the first Warner Bros. musical to be filmed in CinemaScope.
 See more

 Lucky me! / Down the four leaf clover highway, all the signs are pointing my way. / Yes siree. / For lucky me, lucky me, yes siree. / With a lucky star to guide me, and the one I love beside me. / Life can be, so fancy free! / Don't you wish that you could be...
 Lucky Me!

 Music by Sammy Fain

 (dubbed by Hal Derwin